byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 4. Equation 6 appears to be inaccurate.

-	**Upon review, the authors find no errors in Equation 6, which matches Equation 20.65 of the general band model (of which the WSGG model is a subset) derivation in [2] and appears to be consistent with the other equations near it. **
+	**Upon review, the authors find no errors in Equation 6, which matches Equation 20.65 of the general band model (of which the WSGG model is a subset) derivation in [2] and appears to be consistent with the other equations in the paper.**

 5. Typo: page 4, line 49, "relating them" -> "relating the"